This network was funded from June 2016 - June 2018.

 Furthermore, the prospect of the end of times has continued to loom over our heads, the fragilization or dissolution of each particular order often heralding ‘the end of all things’ (Kant) and the world itself.
 In these cases, the future has appeared closed off and predetermined as if it were already operating in the present; this has often had the effect of limiting human agency and political action.

 These topics are more timely than ever, and yet, there is no specially dedicated research centre or academic journal.
-The proposed network seeks to remedy this situation.
+The proposed network sought to remedy this situation.

-In addition to a year-long seminar series in Oxford bringing together scholars from a wide range of disciplines, the 'Crisis, extremes and Apocalypse' research network will also be hosting workshops on specific topics (including technologies of the future, Intellectual History and Terror during the French Revolution) as well as talks from several high-profile speakers throughout the year from and outside Oxford.
+In addition to a year-long seminar series in Oxford bringing together scholars from a wide range of disciplines, the 'Crisis, extremes and Apocalypse' research network will hosted workshops on specific topics (including technologies of the future, Intellectual History and Terror during the French Revolution) as well as talks from several high-profile speakers throughout the year from and outside Oxford.

-The CEA research network also runs a blog featuring interviews with and 'Insights' from experts from across the world.
+The CEA research network also ran a blog featuring interviews with and 'Insights' from experts from across the world.

 Click here to view the Twitter page for Crisis, Extremes, and Apocalypse.

 Click here to view the Facebook page for Crisis, Extremes, and Apocalypse